DataScIIEnce-ENSIIE/student-pack/README.md

 - 1 if the offer has been tested and is still operational
 - 0 otherwise

+## PHP development side

+The [Spyc](https://github.com/mustangostang/spyc) library is used to perform optimized YAML parsing.
+Using the grid system of Bootstrap and the raw [offers.yaml] raw file hosted by this Git repository, we can extract useful information from the student club webpage : [Student pack](https://datasciience.iiens.net/student-pack/).

 ## License & Authors

 * Development start date : Sep.
 2021

-Copyright © 2021 - 2022 DataScIIEnce.
+Copyright &copy; 2021 - 2022 DataScIIEnce.
 All rights reserved.

 * Initial development & Maintener
     * Lucas RODRIGUEZ • portfolio • lucas.paul.rodriguez@gmail.com